smorad/um_cisc_7026/lecture_1_intro.typ

   *Summary:* #pause
   + Certain problems are difficult to solve with programming #pause
     - Dog or muffin? #pause
-  + Machine learning tells us how to solve difficult problems #pause
+  + Machine learning provides a framework to solve difficult problems #pause
     - We learn the parameters $theta$ for some function $f(x, theta) = y$ ]